-The assets to be protected by a TOE claiming conformance to this PP are defined in the Protection Profile [6], chapter 3.1.
-Based on these assets the security environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is outlined in the Protection Profile [6], chapter 3.2, 3.3 and 3.4.
+The assets to be protected by a TOE claiming conformance to this PP are defined in the Protection Profile [6], chapter 4.2.
+Based on these assets the Security Problem Definition is defined in terms of Assumptions and Organisational Security Policies.
+This is outlined in the Protection Profile [6], chapters 4.3 to 4.5.

-These Assumptions, Threats and Organisational Security Policies are split into Security Objectives to be fulfilled by a TOE claiming conformance to this PP and Security Objectives to be fulfilled by the operational environment of a TOE claiming conformance to this PP. These objectives are outlined in the PP [6], chapter 4.1.1 and 4.1.2.
+These Assumptions and Organisational Security Policies are split into Security Objectives to be fulfilled by a TOE claiming conformance to this PP and Security Objectives to be fulfilled by the operational environment of a TOE claiming conformance to this PP. These Security Objectives are outlined in the PP [6], chapter 5.

-The Protection Profile [6] requires a Security Target based on this PP or another PP claiming this PP, to fulfil the CC Requirements for strict conformance.
+The Protection Profile [6] requires a Security Target based on this PP or another PP claiming this PP, to fulfil the CC requirements for strict conformance.